Skip to main content Skip to footer

 Traditionally, doctors and nurses took notes on paper during their visits with patients.
 Then, in-office computer stations took over, but they created a distance-the user is filling out digital paperwork with the monitor acting as a wall between doctor and patient.
 Or, worse, the doctor or nurse has their back to the patient completely.
 Necessary, but not ideal.

-With specialty medical tablets, doctors and nurses eliminate the physical distance and can use a stylus to quickly jot down notes on the tablet itself during an office visit.
+With specialty medical grade tablets, doctors and nurses eliminate the physical distance and can use a stylus to quickly jot down notes on the tablet itself during an office visit.
 Using natural language processing, medical tablets can turn that handwriting into digital text, and can even be programmed to know which fields of the EMR to fill in with those notes.

 This method skips the audio-to-text process completely.